3DStreamingToolkit/docs-3dstk/large-scale.md

 10. If a new pool is needed, it will trigger a request to Azure Batch to create pool of NV6+ VMs.
 New TURN server nodes will be created if the existing ones are at full capacity.
 11. Once a new pool is created, the scaling api will trigger tasks to install dependencies, install the streaming applications and run all functional tests to ensure the VM is ready for streaming.
 12. When a VM is ready, the streaming application will automatically connect to the signaling server and will be assigned to a queue to await client connections.
 13. At any point, the cloud admin can use the Azure Batch portal to decide if new pools are needed.
-A simple POST request will run the automated process add more VMs.
+A simple POST request will run the automated process and add more VMs.
 This can also be scheduled if a high uptake of users is predicted during a certain time of the day.

 Key components:
 1. Signaling Server Web API